Chart Color Schemes

 Coombabah displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Coombabah's dwelling structures, as per the latest Census, consisted of 49.3% houses and 50.7% other dwellings.
+Coombabah's dwelling structure, as per the latest Census, consisted of 49.3% houses and 50.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 41.7% houses and 58.3% other dwellings.
-Home ownership in Coombabah was 43.0%, with mortgaged dwellings at 28.1% and rented ones at 28.9%.
+Home ownership in Coombabah stood at 43.0%, with mortgaged dwellings at 28.1% and rented ones at 28.9%.
 The median monthly mortgage repayment was $1,647, lower than Non-Metro Qld's average of $1,733.
-The median weekly rent in Coombabah was $415, compared to Non-Metro Qld's $410.
-Nationally, Coombabah's mortgage repayments were significantly lower at $1,647 than the Australian average of $1,863, while rents were substantially higher at $415 compared to Australia's figure of $375.
+The median weekly rent figure in Coombabah was $415, slightly higher than Non-Metro Qld's $410.
+Nationally, Coombabah's mortgage repayments were significantly lower at $1,647 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing